senpay/vim_commands_and_keys/roadmap.md

   1. My tailored Vim installation
   2. VSCode + Intellij Keybindings + Vim Plugin
   3. Intellij IDEA + Vim Plugin
 In case there're conflicting shortcuts - resolve them using the order from the list above (the smallest number gets bigger priority).
+The other cool thing is that Vim adds some capabilities missing in Intellij Keybindings.

 *Important bit: The key shortucts are actually a mix of Intellij Keybindings and Vim plugin shortcut.
 I would just choose what would be most natural/easier to configure from my standpoint.
 I also deleted duplication from the original table (where there were more than one way to do something).*